Manifestations of Infection

-Manifestations may be local (eg, cellulitis, abscess) or systemic, most often fever (see Fever).
+Manifestations may be local (eg, cellulitis, abscess) or systemic (most often fever).
 Manifestations may develop in multiple organ systems.
-Severe, generalized infections may have life-threatening manifestations (eg, sepsis, septic shock—see Sepsis and Septic Shock).
+Severe, generalized infections may have life-threatening manifestations (eg, sepsis, septic shock).
 Most manifestations resolve with successful treatment of the underlying infection.

 Most infections increase the pulse rate and body temperature, but others (eg, typhoid fever, tularemia, brucellosis, dengue) may not elevate the pulse rate commensurate with the degree of fever.
-Hypotension can result from hypovolemia or septic shock.
+Hypotension can result from hypovolemia, septic shock, or toxic shock.
 Hyperventilation and respiratory alkalosis are common.

 Alterations in sensorium (encephalopathy) may occur in severe infection regardless of whether CNS infection is present.
 Encephalopathy is most common and serious in the elderly and may cause anxiety, confusion, delirium, stupor, seizures, and coma.